CRUZHENRIQUEDEV/Obsidian-Sync-to-Notion/readme.txt

 ### Manual Installation

-1. Download the latest release from the main.js and manifest.json
+1. Download the latest release from the main.js and manifest.json and create folder "Obsidian-Sync-to-Notion"
-2. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` folder
+2. paste folder into your Obsidian vault's `.obsidian/plugins/` folder
 3. Enable the plugin in Obsidian's settings under "Community Plugins"

 ### From Obsidian Community Plugins (Coming Soon)